thoughtbot/ios-on-rails/release/ios-on-rails.md

 We will use the `HUMAppSecret` to sign POST requests to /users so that the backend can validate that the request is coming from our mobile app.
 The session object will handle all of our API requests.

-We want our HUMRailsClient to always have a session object, so we will overwrite the HUMRailsClient's `init` method to set the client's `session` property.
+We want our `HUMRailsClient` to always have a session object, so we will overwrite the `HUMRailsClient`'s `-init` method to set the client's `session` property.

 Custom init methods all have the same general format: